Ty-Waltz/mini-project-contact-management/README.md

 -This will prompt you to type in a file you would like to view -If a file name is that you input does not exist the system will let you know it does not exist
 ### Function 8.
 (Quit Program)
--This function will simply end the System Management program
+-This function will simply end the Contact Management program